nqminds/.github/.github/ISSUE_TEMPLATE/design_review.md

 ## Technical Approach

-_Bullet points on how this will be built._
+_Bullet points on how this will be built.
+Tools, languages, data flow etc._

 ## Assumptions / Risks / Open Questions

-_What are the uncertainties or assumptions that may affect success?_
+_What are the uncertainties, upstream dependencies or assumptions that may affect success?_